spatialstatisticsupna/Dowry_JRSSA_article/README.md

 # References
 Vicente, G., Goicoa, T., Fernandez-Rasines, P., and Ugarte, M.D.
 (2019).
 Crime against women in India: unveiling spatial patterns and temporal trends of dowry deaths in the districs of Uttar Pradesh.
+_Journal of the Royal Statistical Society A_, in press.
 ```diff
 - PONER REFERENCIA COMPLETA
 ```